Taku Tsumugi: Storytelling

 She uses inner monologue in form of a stream of consciousness narration and her storytelling is considered documentary-like realistic.
 Tsumugi's storytelling has a focus on conveying emotions like pain, anxiety and the eventual healing from them.
 Themes like mental health and grief appear in Kanashimi no Machi ("Town of Sorrow), the short story "Yokohama, 14-sai, Yūko" deals with a 14-year-old having an abortion.
 Manga scholar Rachel Thorn called her stories "sensitive" and "moving".
 Masanao Amano describes that Tsumugi often draws "the kind of situation when a person is so engrossed with what they are feeling internally, the world around them fails to have any kind of meaning."

 While the protagonists in her first short stories were college students, she became most known for centering the lives of high school and junior high school students.
 In her later career, she had works focusing on elementary school students.
 Her characters were usually youth with family issues such as problems between parents and children, an absent father the breakdown of a family.
 Hot Road deals with the impact of "yankee" subcultures of juvenile delinquents in motorcycle gangs in Japan in the 1980s; Marie Kim considers her portrayal of rebellious female delinquents a glorification of "yankee" culture.
 Other shōjo manga artists like Satosumi Takaguchi also portrayed "yankee" culture at the time.
 Thorn sees Tsumugi's focus on marginalized youth as an example of the development of shōjo manga in the 1980s, which at this point had lost some of its innocence when depicting relationships and identity.

 While some of her manga like Hot Road are set in urban environments, other like Mabataki mo Sezu are set in the countryside.
 Titles and dialogue often incorporate colloquialisms.
-The dialogue in Mabataki mo Sezu is consistently written in the local dialect of Yamaguchi Prefecture, where the story is set.
+For example, the dialogue in Mabataki mo Sezu is consistently written in the local dialect of Yamaguchi Prefecture, where the story is set.